iSatishYadav/iSatishYadav.github.io/_posts/2022-09-03-managing-technical-debt-with-ndepend.md

 _NDepende team was generous to give me a copy of their license to try out the product_

-If you're new to NDepend or want to know how to install and get started, folks at NDepend have written a wonderfull step-by-step documentation.
+If you're new to NDepend or want to know how to install and get started, folks at NDepend have written a wonderful step-by-step documentation.

 > Thing I like about NDepend is, it gives me a visual dashboard which is actionable.
-And all the data it provides, it has LINQ queryies to support that and accomodate custom rules as well.
+And all the data it provides, it has LINQ queries to support that and accommodate custom rules as well.

 ## How to find out Technical Debt

-For this post, I've taken the [Clean Architecure repo](https://github.com/jasontaylordev/CleanArchitecture?utm_source=blog.satishyadav.com&utm_medium=technical_debt_blog_post) from [Jason Taylor](https://github.com/jasontaylordev?utm_source=blog.satishyadav.com&utm_medium=technical_debt_blog_post).
-If you don't know Jason, he's the Clean Architecure guy, a great developer, trainer, architect, and more.
+For this post, I've taken the [Clean Architecture repo](https://github.com/jasontaylordev/CleanArchitecture?utm_source=blog.satishyadav.com&utm_medium=technical_debt_blog_post) from [Jason Taylor](https://github.com/jasontaylordev?utm_source=blog.satishyadav.com&utm_medium=technical_debt_blog_post).
+If you don't know Jason, he's the Clean Architecture guy, a great developer, trainer, architect, and more.

 Once you clone the repo in Visual Studio, here's how the Project structure looks like: